spacekookie/qaul.net/doc/Linux.md

 ##### CMAKE Failure

-cmake needs to be of a version 3.1 or higher to be able to run sucessfully.
+cmake needs to be of a version 3.2 or higher to be able to run sucessfully.

+###### Debian Wheezy
+Its called 'oldoldstable' for a reason. ;)

+You may need to install a decent cmake version (3.2 or newer) yourself.

-###### Debian Wheezy and Debian Jessie
+###### Debian Jessie
-On debian wheezy and debian jessie one needs to install cmake from wheezy-backports.
+On debian jessie you need to install cmake from jessie-backports.

-Add the following line to the file /etc/apt/sources.list to be able to use the wheezy-backports repository
+Add the following line to the file /etc/apt/sources.list to be able to use the jessie-backports repository:

-	deb http://ftp.de.debian.org/debian/ wheezy-backports main non-free
+	deb http://ftp.de.debian.org/debian/ jessie-backports main non-free

 Install the cmake version from backports